Use of Facilities

 - Event and facility use must comply with campus scheduling policies and procedures.

 - The Vice President for Student Affairs or designee shall specify conditions prerequisite for maintaining order at campus meetings which shall be applicable to all College organizations and groups.
-The groups.
-The College may, with in may, with in the reasonable interpretation of the mission of the College, limit the time, place, and manner of the presentation.
+The College may, within the reasonable interpretation of the mission of the College, limit the time, place, and manner of the presentation.

 - The College group or organization assumes the responsibility for maintaining order and for injuries and/ or damages which occur in the event of disorder.